Roblox-Thot/RBX-gameboy/README.md

 # Roblox GBA emulator
 Edited Lua GBA emulator for roblox script utils to run

+The default controls for PC are
+* Arrow keys is GBA dpad
+* X is A
+* Z is B
+* Enter is Start
+* Right Shift is Select

+The default controls for controller are
+* Dpad is GBA dpad
+* Y is A
+* X is B

+(I haven't added the start/select yet sue me)

 ### Example script
 replace sml.gb with any .gb file in workspace
 ```lua